-Although data has been gathered since 1976, Crane Count did not expand to a large scale until 1981, and most of Wisconsin until 1985.
-Since the early 1980s, Crane Count has expanded to over 100 counties in portions of six states in the upper Midwest (see History of the Crane Count for more details).
+Although we have gathered data since 1976, the Crane Count did not expand to a large scale until 1981, and most of Wisconsin until 1985.
+Since the early 1980s, Crane Count has grown to include over 90 counties in portions of six states in the upper Midwest (see History of the Crane Count for more details).

 The 1976 Columbia County Crane Survey

-In 1976, the Crane Count was merely a survey in Columbia County in search of Sandhill Crane activity.
-To find what locations the cranes utilized, study their ecology, and later determine a better estimate of their population in the county.
-The initial survey involved the efforts of less than two hundred volunteers.
+In 1976, the Crane Count began as a survey in Columbia County, Wisconsin in search of Sandhill Cranes to identify the locations the cranes utilized, study their ecology, and later determine a better estimate of their population in the county.
+The initial survey involved less than two hundred volunteers.

 The Sandhill Crane Survey

-The next couple of years were an effort to improve upon and expand the original survey by increasing involvement and covering a greater area.
-In 1978 the Crane Count covered five Wisconsin counties - Columbia, Sauk, Dane, Dodge and Jefferson.
+The next few years focused on improving and expanding the initial Columbia County Crane Survey by increasing involvement and covering a greater area.
+In 1978 the Crane Count grew to include five Wisconsin counties – Columbia, Sauk, Dane, Dodge and Jefferson.

 The Annual Wisconsin Sandhill Crane Survey

-In 1981, organizational efforts on the part of ICF and the Wisconsin Wetlands Association expanded the Crane Count into 34 counties.
-Procedures for holding the Crane Count were standardized - instead of taking place over a range of dates, the Crane Count took place on one designated day and time.
-The hopes of expanding Crane Count were to enhance wetland protection (Wisconsin currently retains about half of its historic wetlands) by promoting awareness, document areas where cranes were known to occur, and begin documenting the size of the crane population.
+In 1981, the International Crane Foundation and the Wisconsin Wetlands Association expanded the Crane Count into 34 counties.
+Procedures for holding the Crane Count were standardized – instead of taking place over a range of dates, the Crane Count took place on one designated day and time.
+The goals for expanding Crane Count were to enhance wetland protection (Wisconsin currently retains about half of its historic wetlands) by promoting awareness, document areas where cranes were known to occur and begin documenting the size of the crane population.
 760 volunteers contributed to the effort.

 The Annual Wisconsin Sandhill Crane Count

-In 1982, the Crane Count expanded to 43 Wisconsin counties, and covered the majority of the Sandhill Crane's range in the state at that time.
-Between its near statewide scope and now-established consistency, Crane Count became more valuable as a tool to assess the abundance and distribution of Sandhill Cranes, and in the future, long-term trends.
+In 1982, the Crane Count expanded to 43 Wisconsin counties and covered the majority of the Sandhill Crane’s range in the state at that time.
+Between its near statewide scope and established consistency, Crane Count became more valuable as a tool to assess the abundance and distribution of Sandhill Cranes, and in the future, long-term trends.
 The number of volunteer participants more than doubled to 1,617.